About Audience Signals Performance Max: Google Ads Help - The Real Explanation

 Advertisers are left guessing what signals actually control

 Some assume signals are targeting.
 Others assume signals don’t matter.
 Both interpretations are wrong.
 Signals matter deeply just not in the way people expect.
+The focus should be on how signals influence campaign learning and outcomes.

 Signals only make sense when you understand the incentives behind PMax